Ratstail91/sineQL/README.md

 ### Create

-When using `create`, `match` will find an existing record and associate that with the created values (multiple matches is an error):
+When using `create`, `match` will find an existing record and associate that with the created values:

 ```
-Author {
+create Author {
-	match name "Kenneth Grahame"
+	create name "Kenneth Grahame"
-	create books {
+	match books {
-		create title "The Wind in the Willows"
+		match title "The Wind in the Willows"
 	}
 }
 ```